comp1100/comp1100.github.io/_sources/workshops/Week_5_reflective_practice_and_using_github.md

 - [ ]  Once you have completed your six questions, within your group, number each post-it note from 1 to X (depending on how many people in your group).
 Then:
 - [ ]  **Odd number:** If your post-it note is odd, stand up and **move to another table**.
 Pair up with another person who has an even numbered post-it note, who should be seated.
 - [ ]  **Even number:** If your post-it note is even, stay seated at your table for another person to approach you and pair up.
 After you answer all the questions, swap post-it notes and move on to another table.
-- [ ]  Once you have a pair (should be someone NOT in your team), the person with the odd number will ask the other person the six questions on **your** post-it note (note: you should be asking the questions your chose, NOT what the person choose for themsevles).
+- [ ]  Once you have a pair (should be someone NOT in your team), the person with the odd number will ask the other person the six questions on **your** post-it note (note: you should be asking the questions your chose, NOT what the person choose for themselves).
 - [ ]  Once they have finished, swap roles.
 - [ ]  When you answer the questions, relate it to a specific reflection from the past few weeks in COMP1100.
 - [ ]  After about 10 minutes, your legends will stop the discussion, and the person with the odd number will switch tables again to a new table.
 Repeat.